PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 - decide which package and module your feature should be integrated into
 - if there is no suitable package or module, create a new one and a corresponding module in the _test_ subdirectory with the same name prefixed by _test__
-- after adding you functionality add it to all higher-level `__all__` variables in the module itself and in the higher-level `__init__.py`s
+- after adding your functionality add it to all higher-level `__all__` variables in the module itself and in the higher-level `__init__.py`s
 - during development write tests in alignment with existing test modules, for example [_test_interpolate_](https://github.com/PTB-PSt1/PyDynamic/blob/master/test/test_interpolate.py) or [_test_propagate_filter_](https://github.com/PTB-PSt1/PyDynamic/blob/master/test/test_propagate_filter.py)
 - write docstrings in the
   [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard)
-- as early as possible create a draft pull request onto PyDynamic's _master_ branch
+- as early as possible create a draft pull request onto the upstream's _master_ branch
 - once you think your changes are ready to merge, [request a review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review) from the _PTB-PSt1/pydynamic-devs_ (you will find them in the according drop-down) and